Naldurg

-Naldurg is a town and a municipal council in Osmanabad district in the Indian state of Maharashtra.
+Naldurg is a historic city and municipal council located in the Dharashiv district of the state of Maharashtra, India.
+It is known for its prominent Naldurg Fort, one of the most impressive medieval forts in the region, built during the Bahmani and Adil Shahi periods.
+Situated near the confluence of the Bori river, Naldurg holds strategic and historical significance due to its fortifications, architecture, and cultural heritage.
+The city serves as a local administrative and commercial hub, with agriculture and small-scale industries forming the backbone of its economy.
+It is well-connected to major cities like Solapur and Dharashiv through road networks.

 Geography

-Naldurg is located at 17.82°N 76.3°E, 438 km from Mumbai.50 km from Solapur city It has an area of 7550 km² and average elevation of 566 metres (1856 feet).
+Naldurg is located at 17.82°N 76.3°E, 438 km from Mumbai.50 km from Solapur city It has an area of 7550 km2 and average elevation of 566 metres (1856 feet).
 The temperature ranges from 10.1 °C to 43.1 °C, and the average yearly rainfall is 760mm.